A Venerable Tradition: The History of Marriage

 weddings can be traced throughout the history of marriage.

-that the fourth finger of the left hand was connected to the heart established the tradition of wedding rings being
+belief that the fourth finger of the left hand was connected to the heart established the tradition of wedding

 The multi-layered, highly decorated cakes that are common today are a recent addition to the wedding ceremony,